iemxblog/esp8266-web-interface/README.md

 ~~~~~

 Restart the ESP.
 A new wifi network beginning with "SetupGadget_" is created.
 Connect to it, then go to http://192.168.4.1/.
-Scan the the networks, choose yours, enter the password, connect to it, and the built-in led choose light show that you are connected.
+Scan the the networks, choose yours, enter the password, connect to it, and the built-in led should light up to show that you are connected.
 Restart the ESP again, and then the web interface is available at the ip address shown during the connection procedure.